 Mary turned to leave but hesitated and quietly said, “Maria, umm, I was wondering if you had a minute?”

-“I have a problem and I can’t talk to my family about it or anyone else in Waldmeer.
+“I have a problem,” said Mary, “and I can’t talk to my family about it or anyone else in Waldmeer.
 They are so conservative.”

-Maria smiled, “I don’t think that’s a problem at all, Mary.
+Maria smiled and said, “I don’t think that’s a problem at all, Mary.
 Relationships are valuable no matter who they are between.”
 Mary looked relieved.
 “I think you need to come and have dinner at our house,” Maria added lightly but with intent.

 “I’d love to,” said Mary.